msanatan/voxellery/README.md

 ## Requirements

-To run this app you need Docker (4.20+) installed locally.
+To run this app you need

+- Docker (4.20+) installed locally
+- Node.js v20+
+- Python 3.12+

 ## Why Make This?